Written for The Heart of Country contest

 My heart leaps for him.
 "Edward, that's amazing!
 So you'll fly out next Friday?"

-"Actually…" His eyes click to a large duffle and his guitar case in the corner.
+"Actually…" His focus shifts to a large duffle and guitar case in the corner.
 "I'm kind of on your flight."

 Edward does a half-turn.
 "Can't you see Dad's boot print on my ass?
 He's been on the horn with every rancher in southern California since you sent him to FedEx on Wednesday."